Originally published: May 2025

-In this blog, we'll teach you everything you need to know about Section 8 notices, while also revealing you how you can prepare your agency and clients for these changes.
+In this blog, we'll teach you everything you need to know about Section 8 notices, while also revealing to you how you can prepare your agency and clients for these changes.

 Under Section 8, there are 18 grounds for possession, divided into mandatory and discretionary categories.
-When working on behalf of landlords, letting agents must provide evidence for the grounds they cite, and notice periods will vary depending on the situation.
+When acting on behalf of landlords, letting agents must provide evidence for the grounds they cite, and notice periods will vary depending on the situation.

 Landlords can issue a Section 8 notice at any point during a tenancy unless the grounds specifically state otherwise.
 The ground requiring the longest notice period applies if multiple grounds are mentioned.